open-traffic-generator/ixia-c-helm/readme.md

         helm show all ixia-c-helm/ixia-c-controller
         ```

-- check contents in Chart.yaml for a specific helmchart
+- Check contents in Chart.yaml for a specific helmchart
     ```sh
     helm show chart <chart-name>
     ```